deweylab/CellO/README.md

 ### Running CellO with a gene set that is incompatible with a pre-trained model

 If the genes in the input file do not match the genes on which the model was trained, CellO can be told to train a classifier with only those genes included in the given input dataset by using the ``-t`` flag.
-The trained model will be saved to file named ``<output_prefix>.model.dill`` where ``<output_prefix>`` is the output-prefix argument provided via the ``-o`` option.
+The trained model will be saved to a file named ``<output_prefix>.model.dill`` where ``<output_prefix>`` is the output-prefix argument provided via the ``-o`` option.
 Training CellO usually takes under an hour.

 For example, to train a model and run CellO on the file ``example_input/LX653_tumor.tsv``, run the command: